nleethochawalit/GLACiAR2-master/README.md

 ----------

 1. Download the source code from GitHub
-2. Modify or create a parameter file (e.g. 'parameters.yaml').
+2. Modify or create a parameter file (e.g. ``parameters.yaml``).
 3. Create a directory that contains the images for all different fields and bands required.
-In this directory, a subfolder 'Results' will be created by ``GLACiAR``.
+In this directory, a subfolder ``Results`` will be created by ``GLACiAR2``.
 All the files created will be saved here.
-4. Make sure that the throughput tables for all bands and the PSF images specific to the observation are in the 'Files' folder.
+4. Make sure that the throughput tables for all bands and the PSF images are in the ``Files`` folder.
-5. Modify the SExtractor file 'parameters.sex' in the folder 'SExtractor_files' if needed.
+5. Modify the SExtractor file ``parameters.sex`` in the folder ``SExtractor_files`` if needed.
-5. Modify 'dropouts.py' if needed.
+5. Modify '`dropouts.py'` if needed.
-6. Run 'python completeness.py -s source-extractor parameters.yaml'.
-The -s option is for inputting the command that runs SExtractor (default = 'source-extractor').
+6. Run ``python completeness.py -s source-extractor parameters.yaml``.
+The -s option is for inputting the command that runs ``SExtractor`` (default = 'source-extractor').

 Parameters
 ----------